Achievable logoAchievable logo

 The topic

-The “topic” of a passage is not its main idea.
-Instead, the topic is what the passage is mostly about.
-It will be named and mentioned more than any other word or phrase.
+The “topic” of a passage is not the same as its main idea.
+The topic is what the passage is mostly about.
+You’ll usually see it named and referred to more than any other word or phrase.

-Writers use synonyms and pronouns to refer to their main topic, especially when they are discussing complex, multi-word ideas.
+Writers often use synonyms and pronouns to refer to the main topic, especially when the topic is a complex, multi-word idea.

 For example: